IRS Meal Allowance

 If you're self-employed and find it difficult to keep records of your meal costs while traveling away from home on business trips within the Continental United States (CONUS), you can use the Domestic Per Diem Rates.

-Applying the rates for 2012:
+Applying the Rates:

 Keep in mind, most taxpayers use a calendar year (January 1, through December 31).
 Therefore, the first three months of the government's fiscal year (October, November, and December) represent the last three months of the calendar year.

 The per diem rates may be updated at the start of the government's fiscal year (October, November, and December).
 If the rates are updated for the government's new fiscal year, the per diem rates for October, November, and December may be different from the per diem rates for the previous nine months (January through September).